Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Recurrent Tensors

-To exploit this representation, we introduce \emph{recurrent tensors}~(RTs), a declarative programming model inspired by recurrence equations.
-In addition to a concrete shape and datatype, an RT can be viewed as evolving over a set of \emph{symbolic dimensions}, such as iterations, $0 \leq i < I$, or timesteps, $0 \leq t < T$, which we refer to as its \emph{domain}.
+To exploit this expressiveness, \sys{} introduces \emph{recurrent tensors~(RTs)}.
+In addition to the spatial dimensions for its shape, an RT has \emph{temporal dimensions}, such as iterations or timesteps, which define its \emph{domain}~(see~\F\ref{fig:rts}).
+Each temporal dimension has an associated pair of symbols---a \emph{current step}~(\eg~$t$,~$i$) and an \emph{upper bound}~(\eg~$T$,~$I$).
+If an RT $x$ has $t$ in its domain, it is defined by a recurrence equation for every point $0 \leq t < T$, and its value (and shape) may vary with $t$.
+RTs enable declarative programming, as their defining equations can refer to past or future values of other RTs by indexing them with \emph{symbolic expressions}.

-RTs can be indexed over these symbolic dimensions using \emph{symbolic expressions} to either express dynamic dependencies or control-flow.
-Symbolic expressions are a simple language, with symbols (\eg $t$, $T$, $i$), constants (\eg $4$, $\mathrm{False}$), arithmetic operations (\eg $+$, $/$, $\%$), comparison operations (\eg $\leq$, $=$), boolean logic operations (\eg $\&$, $|$), and aggregations (\eg $\text{min}$).
-To support range accesses, there is also a slice operator { $:$} , and to support RTs with multiple symbolic dimensions, there are sequence expressions $(\cdot,\cdot)$.
+\myparr{Symbolic expressions} are constructed from symbols using overloaded operators, such as arithmetic (\eg $+$, $/$), boolean comparison (\eg $\leq$, $=$) and logic (\eg $\&$, $|$), as well as $\text{min}$ and $\text{max}$.
+Accessing a range of temporal values is done using a \emph{slice expression} ({$\mathrm{start}\!:\!\mathrm{stop}\!:\!\mathrm{step}$}), and to express multiple dimensions at once, \emph{sequence expressions} $([\cdot,\cdot])$ are used.

+Symbolic expressions are versatile and can be used to~(as shown by the labels in \F\ref{fig:rts}):~(i)~index the temporal dimensions of RTs expressing dynamic dependencies;~(ii)~express dynamic shapes;~(iii)~parameterize tensor operations which receive index or shape arguments (\eg a dynamic expand or spatial index select);~and~(iv)~naturally express conditional computation using boolean expressions.
+Indexing an RT’s temporal dimension with a slice expression creates a (possibly dynamic) leading spatial dimension in the output RT.

-\mypar{REINFORCE with RTs} \A \ref{alg:experimentation} shows an example of the REINFORCE~\cite{williams1992simple} algorithm using RTs.
-Users begin by setting up a context~(line~2) with a chosen number of symbolic dimensions,\footnote{With zero symbolic dimensions, \sys behaves like a typical DL system with only concrete tensors.} associating each dimension with a semantic meaning~(line~3).
-Similar to PyTorch~\cite{paszke2019pytorch}, DNNs are defined by composing modules, but the domain over which the network parameters vary must be stated explicitly~(line~4).
+\mypar{REINFORCE with RTs} \A\ref{alg:experimentation} shows an example of the REINFORCE RL algorithm~\cite{williams1992simple} written in \sys.
+Users begin by setting up a context~(line~2) with a chosen number of temporal dimensions\footnote{With zero temporal dimensions, \sys behaves like a typical DL system with only spatial tensor dimensions.}, associating each dimension with a semantic meaning~(line~3): batch sample~$b$, iteration~$i$, and timestep~$t$.
+An RL environment is created~(line~4), and a DNN is defined~(line~5).
+Similar to PyTorch~\cite{paszke2019pytorch}, DNNs are defined by composing modules, but the domain over which parameters vary (iterations) must be explicit~(line~5).